sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 ## Obtain approval

-When a public officer submits a request to create a system account, the assigned Approver, receives an email and a notification on the TechBiz portal to process this request.
-Subscription admins, Technical admin and Billing admin will also be notified.
+When a public officer submits a [request to create a system account,](#request-for-a-system-account) the assigned **Approver,** receives an email and a notification on the TechBiz portal to process this request. **Subscription admins, Technical Admin** and **Billing Admin** will also be notified.

 **Note:**  Only a Deputy director or above can approve the create system account request.